Blackprint/blackprint.github.io/docs/Custom Nodes/Sketch Interface.md

 ## Sketch Interface Registration
-To register an interface into Blackprint Engine, you need to prepare class that extends from the class you have registered with `Blackprint.registerInterface()` and register it with `Blackprint.Sketch.registerInterface(namespace, class)`.
+This registration is optional but required if you registered `Blackprint.registerInterface()` for your node.
+To register an interface into Blackprint Engine, your class need to extends from the class that you have registered with `Blackprint.registerInterface()` and then register it with `Blackprint.Sketch.registerInterface(namespace, class)`.

 > The namespace **must be** similar with the interface you have registered with `Blackprint.registerInterface()`.